BoussetaR/Project2/README.md

 $ python3 models.py
 ```
 - You can also modify the value of the arguments of the function `build_features` in the file `models.py` to run a personalized model.
-- After this, we just run the file `run.py` to create the csv file that we wil submit in Kaagle to see the score.
+- After this, we just run the file `run.py` to create the csv file that we wil submit in Kaggle to see the score.

 ## Authors